HomeDev GuideAPI Reference

 To add a WorkflowItem, without regard for any active transition sessions, use the Add(WorkflowItem) method of IWorkflowItemService.

-This method accepts an instance of the WorkflowItem class, which describes the new state of the target under moderation.
+This method accepts an instance of the WorkflowItem class, which describes the state of the target under moderation.

 📘